get in touch

 At the same time, you will build a suite of transferable skills, learning how to teach and motivate and supercharging your CV – all while earning.
 Through Get Further, you’ll have the flexibility to study or work in other roles, alongside tutoring – giving you a unique opportunity unlike most other graduate schemes.

-The Get Further programme begins with 3 days training in September.
-You will start delivering tuition lessons in October and these will continue until the students GCSE exams in May the following year.
+Once you have completed the Get Further training, you will join our pool of Get Further tutors.
+We will then start looking for a tuition placement for you among our partner colleges.
+Our main programme start dates are in October/November and January/February.
+Placements continue until the students sit their GCSE exams in May.
 Note, tuition is only delivered during term times, so there are breaks for the Christmas and Easter holidays and half terms.